 SCOPE: Talent separating the subcutaneous muscle.

-After separating the anterior muscle of the trachea, separate along the right sternocleidomastoid tendon until the carotid sheath is visible [1] and expose the common carotid artery [2].
+After separating the anterior muscle of the trachea with ophthalmic forceps, separate along the right sternocleidomastoid tendon until the carotid sheath is visible [1] and expose the common carotid artery [2].
 Authors, what do you use to separate the anterior muscle of the trachea, along the right sternocleidomastoid tendon, and to expose the common carotid artery?

+Answer: Ophthalmic forceps.

 SCOPE: Talent separating the anterior muscle from trachea and then separating along the right sternocleidomastoid tendon until the carotid sheath is visible.